 Education

-SINCE 1995, YOUNG FRIENDS programs have used architecture to explore the city and teach children to see their world in a new way.
+SINCE 1995, Young FRIENDS programs have used architecture to help us explore the city and teach children to see their world in a new way.
 Buildings have stories to tell!

 We offer our programs to schools located in Midtown East, the Upper East Side, East Harlem, and in other neighborhoods upon request.
-We currently reach over 2,000 students each year and are proud that our programs continue to grow and thrive.
+We reach over 2,000 students annually and are proud that our programs continue to grow and thrive.
 We teach at many public schools, including Hunter College Elementary School, P.S.
-77, 83, 87, 102, 158, 267, 290, and at private schools such as Allen-Stevenson, Brearley, Chapin, Convent of the Sacred Heart, Dalton, East Harlem School at Exodus House, Hewitt, Nightingale-Bamford, and Our Lady Queen of Angels.
+83, 87, 102, 125, 158, 267, 290, and at private schools such as Allen-Stevenson, Brearley, Chapin, Convent of the Sacred Heart, Dalton, East Harlem School at Exodus House, Hewitt, Nightingale-Bamford, and Our Lady Queen of Angels.

 Family Walking Tour: